aramaswami/Movies-ETL/README.md

 I created a SQL database with two tables: (i) movies; and (ii) ratings.
 The transformed and cleaned-up data is transferred directly to the dtatabase with the 'to_sql' method.

 ### NOTES: Please note the followinng:
-(1) The sources data files were too large to load, and github generated a file size error and I am not sure if all data was uploaded.
+(1) The sources data files were too large to load; github generated a file size error and I am not sure if all data was uploaded.
 I've retained the file_dir pointing to my local directory for this reason.
 Please use local files to run the code.
 (2) I commented the sql query to split the ratings input because it took significant time to run; please uncomment to run the code block.